NithinHD/HyperSpectral-Image-Classification/README.md

 ## Usage

-To run the hyper-spectral image classification system, execute the following command:
+Run the `Image-Classifier.ipynb` notebook to train and test the hyper-spectral image classification model.